 Celebrities seemingly exist on a different planet than the rest of us.
 And, this holds true in the world of Instagram influencer rates as well.
-Industry standard influencer pricing might run a few hundred or thousand dollars for a post.
-However, the rates for Instagram influencer who are also mainstream celebrities tend to start in the six figures, and often can rise even higher.
+Industry-standard influencer pricing might run a few hundred or thousand dollars for a post.
+However, the rates for Instagram influencers who are also mainstream celebrities tend to start in the six figures, and often can rise even higher.

 It’s always important to remember that no two influencers are created equal.
-Their pay rates will vary, as will their following, their social savvy, and the power they hold for your brand.
-It’s crucial that you evaluate each potential opportunity on its own, just as you would with a traditional ad placement.
+Their pay rates will vary, as well as their following, their social savvy, and the power they hold for your brand.
+You must evaluate each potential opportunity on its own, just as you would with traditional ad placements.
 Use data to drive your decisions.
 Also, setting clear guidelines and objectives from the get-go can help you better prioritize your budget.
-Influencer marketing is hot market right now, and a bandwagon that many brands want to jump on.
+Influencer marketing is a hot market right now, and a bandwagon that many brands want to jump on.
 So if you are looking to dip your toes into these waters, make sure you use this guide as a life preserver of sorts.
 With it, you are ready to embark on your digital marketing excursions.